valerino/es-vscraper/readme.md

 what it is
 ----------
-es-vscraper is an extensible scraper for [EmulationStation](https://github.com/Aloshi/EmulationStation).
+es-vscraper is an extensible scraper to generate gamelist.xml compatible with [EmulationStation/RetroPie](https://retropie.org.uk/),  [RecalBox/RecalBoxOS](https://www.recalbox.com/), and any other project sharing the [EmulationStation Gamelist XML format](https://github.com/Aloshi/EmulationStation/blob/master/GAMELISTS.md).

 This is a personal project made just for myself (at the moment), since i don't like the available hash-only-based scrapers.